 What are the differences between a call for projects, a grant and a loan?

 A grant is a sum of money released by a public body without financial consideration.
 Unlike loans, grants do not require repayment.
-That’s why it’s so sought-after by local authorities.
+That’s why local authorities actively seek it out.
 In return, however, it requires a sound project and compliance with eligibility criteria.

 Several public funding bodies can provide these public subsidies; at Cocoparks, our innovative smart city projects are eligible for several of these schemes.